 Extensive local, traditional and scientific knowledge about the Murray-Lower Darling riverine environmental assets and ecosystem functions underpins this LTWP.
 This has been collected in partnership with water managers, natural resource managers, environmental water holders, landholders, and community members.
-Information about the Murray-Lower Darling's environmental values closely aligns with material in the Murray-Lower Darling Water Resource Plan Risk Assessment (DPIE in prep).
+Information about the Murray-Lower Darling's environmental values closely aligns with material in the Department of Planning, Industry and Environment's NSW Murray and Lower Darling Surface Water Resource Plan Area Risk Assessment (NSW DPIE 2019a).